raspberrypilearning/jam-worksheets/sense-hat-sensors/sense-hat-sensors-temp.md

     >>> sense.pressure
     ```

-    When you press Enter, you will see the sensor's value.
+    When you press `Enter`, you will see the sensor's value.

 ## Faces